²⁰ Notes from an island.

 It is difficult to measure emptiness.
 From above, the island had appeared like a dried-out sponge, washed atop the sea’s glittering surface.

-I had left it since weeks, months; already years had passed.
-Within, the sponge seemed to grow, brushing the ribs and the arteries' swell.
-An unrelenting landscape, that burries dreams, both animal and man, where ships and lives run amock.
+This happened long ago.
+Already years had passed.
+I skimmed through the latitudes on old maps — rather than materialise, the island seemed to vanish into the folds of the yellowing paper; within me, the sponge seemed to grow, brushing the ribs and the arteries' swell.
+An unrelenting landscape, that burries dreams, both animal and man, where ships and lives run amok.
 Thirst brings me back there, and so does heat, and the desert, and the hurricane that had passed within sign of the coast.

 Confronted with emptiness, the geographer’s instruments become unreliable and rust.
 Descriptions falter and sway on the page.